seppinho/mutserve/README.md

 We also export a TAB-delimited file including *ID, Position, Reference, Variant & VariantLevel*.
 Please note that the *VariantLevel* always reports the non-reference variant level.
 The output file also includes the **most** and **second most base** at a specific position (MajorBase + MajorLevel, MinorBase+MinorLevel).
 The reported variant can be the major or the minor component.
 The last column includes the type of the variant (1: Homoplasmy, 2: Heteroplasmy or Low-Level Variant, 3: Low-Level Deletion, 4: Deletion, 5: Insertion).
 See [here](https://raw.githubusercontent.com/seppinho/mutation-server/master/test-data/results/variantsLocal1000G) for an example.

 ### VCF
 If you want a **VCF** file as an output, please add ``--writeVCF``.
-Heteroplasmies are coded as 1/0 genotypes, the heteroplasmy level is included in the FORMAT using the **HP** attribute.
+Heteroplasmies are coded as 1/0 genotypes, the heteroplasmy level is included in the FORMAT using the **AF** attribute (allele frequency) of the major non-reference allele.
 Please not that indels are currently not included in the VCF.

 ## Performance - Sensitivity and Specificity